Cloud Migration Strategy

 When to use the retain cloud migration strategy:

-- Applications dealing with highly sensitive data
+• Applications dealing with highly sensitive data

-- Applications subject to regulatory compliance
+• Applications are subject to regulatory compliance

-- Legacy applications that are difficult or costly to refactor
+• Legacy applications that are difficult or costly to refactor

-- Applications that are part of a short-term project
+• Applications that are part of a short-term project

-- Simplify integration and avoid potential compatibility issues
+• Simplify integration and avoid potential compatibility issues

-Understanding the 5 Phases of Cloud Migration
+What Are the Steps of Cloud Migration

-1. Prepare
+1. Prepare For Cloud Migration Process

 In a nutshell, this phase involves assessing the existing IT environment, ensuring the availability of skilled personnel, creating an initial inventory of applications and data, establishing defined roles and responsibilities, and more.

 The next phase, as the name suggests, involves planning your cloud migration – essentially determining how you are going to execute it.
-This involves making decisions on every aspect of the migration process.
-It begins with choosing the cloud service provider and tools, as well as selecting a migration strategy that suits your requirements the 6 R’s strategies).
+This involves making decisions on every aspect of the cloud migration process.

 Develop a comprehensive migration plan to ensure better execution, identify potential risks in the migration, and prioritize applications and data based on considerations like criticality, dependencies, and complexity.
 Allocate resources based on workload requirements and develop a communication plan to keep stakeholders informed.